knpuniversity/oo/knpu/episode2/service-classes.md

 You'll create one of these objects - like `BattleManager` - just one time, before you need to call a method on it.
 These are sometimes called service classes, because they perform work or service.
-Organizing your code to use service classes can be tricky, but we'll learn some tricks.
+Organizing your code to use service classes can be tricky, but we'll learn all about that.